al3xandru/jreql/README.md

-**Note**: This project is work in progress.
-As features are added these will be documented here.

-**Any contributions are not only welcome but much appreciated!**
+**Note**: Unfortunately this project is no longer under development.

 # jreql - Java driver for RethinkDB #